COMCIFS/dREL/annotated-grammar.rst

    allows rows in multi-key categories to be referenced.

 3. Newlines are completely ignored.
-Certain readings of the original paper suggest that this was not the original intention, but the language presented in the paper does not need newlines in order to remove ambiguity.
+Certain readings of the original paper suggest that this was not the intention, but nevertheless the language presented in the paper does not need newlines in order to remove ambiguity.